Fire Weather Index Map: Check Wildfire Danger for Any Location

 The Final FWI

 FWI combines ISI and BUI into a single numeric rating that represents the overall intensity of a potential fire.
-It correlates strongly with observed fire behavior — higher FWI means faster spread, longer flame lengths, and more difficult suppression.
+It correlates strongly with observed fire behavior: a higher FWI means faster spread, longer flame lengths, and more difficult suppression.

 FWI Danger Classes